vysker/vscode-php-formatter/README.md

 ## Requirements

 Requires installation of the PHP-CS-Fixer.
-For more info see: https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation.
+For more info see [their repo](https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation).

 ## Installation Guide

 1. Download this extension by using any of the methods on this page: https://code.visualstudio.com/Docs/extensions/install-extension.
 2. Install PHP-CS-Fixer using one of the methods on this page: https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation.
-3. Enable the extension by adding this setting to your [user settings](https://code.visualstudio.com/Docs/customization/userandworkspace): `"phpformatter.onSave" = true`
+3. To format a file with a custom keybinding, see [Extension Commands](#commands).
+To format a file on save, add this to your [user settings](https://code.visualstudio.com/Docs/customization/userandworkspace): `"phpformatter.onSave" = true`.
 4. Based on your installation method of PHP-CS-Fixer, use the following settings:
   1. **[Composer]** If you installed PHP-CS-Fixer using Composer, then do the following:
     1. Make sure you add Composer to your PATH environment variable.
 On Windows that is `%APPDATA%\Composer\vendor\bin`.
 For Linux that is `/.composer/vendor/bin`.